mynamecpj/PexMat-studio/README.md

 ```

 ### 📜 License
-The code of this project is open‑sourced under the Apache License 2.0.
-You are free to use, modify, and distribute the code, even for commercial purposes, provided that the original license notice is included.
+This project is open-sourced under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+You are free to use, modify, and distribute the code, even for commercial purposes.
+However, you must comply with the following key conditions:
+- If you distribute modified versions, or if you offer the software as a **network service (e.g., SaaS)**, you **must** make your complete source code available under the same AGPL-3.0 license.
+- You must retain the original copyright and license notices.

 ### ⚠️ Important Notice:
 The third‑party AI models integrated in this project may be subject to their own open‑source licenses.
 If you intend to use this project for commercial purposes, please verify and comply with the respective licenses of the original model authors.